-North Korea, is a country that has indeed invited much controversy.
+North Korea Tourism – Guided Tour Beautiful Places To Visit Inside Pyongyang is a country that has indeed invited much controversy.
 This country often issues strange policies and is rarely accepted by many groups.
 But whether in the country itself there are only controversies and negative things?
-Apparently not, because there are so many tourist attractions that are worth to visit.
+Apparently, not because there are so many tourist attractions that are worth visiting.
 But do you dare to approach this country?

 But who would have thought the country which has an area of 120, 540 square kilometers has a tourist attraction that is no less interesting than other countries, the country led by Kim Jong Un.
 This country is also famous for its super strict legal system and arguably closes themselves from the outside world.
 There have been many real cases if they really closed all kinds of information.

 Both South and North Korea are precisely located on the Korean peninsula of Northeast Asia.
 Whereas in the northwest the Amnok Yalu river is separated from the People’s Republic of China, for the northeast the Duman river is separated from China and Russia.
 North Korea map Google Earth.

 The south and west are lowlands and river areas.
 While the eastern and northern part of it is a series of mountains on the Daegu Baekdu mountain range.
 It is this geographical location that makes Korea’s natural attractions so prominent with its diversity of beauty.

 North and South Korea on World Map

 Maybe for some people, vacationing in North Korea is just the same as looking for death.
 Yes, it is true, North Korea is indeed a closed country and you can say there are very many regulations.
 Even many North Korean citizens are afraid.

 This article guided tour In Pyongyang will detail all the rules you must know before visiting, tourist attractions you must visit and facts about North Korea that are rarely known.
 Happy reading…